uberFoo/dwarf/README.md

 dwarf supports generic parameters to functions as well as structs and enums.
 Three is currently a compiler/VM, an interpreter, and a REPL.

-Think of dwarf as Rust on easy mode!
+> **Think of dwarf as Rust on easy mode!**

-## Differences from Rust

-- no borrow checker
+>
+> I think dwarf could be a good introduction to Rust.
+> It has most of the syntax, while leaving out the borrow checker.
+> However it also has some foot-guns, like shared mutable references.

 There is a [book 📒](https://uberfoo.github.io/assets/docs/dwarf/introduction.html) in progress.